vlvovch/flight-ledger/README.md

 ## Status

 Flight Ledger is in daily use.
-Imports are manual by design today: it does not connect to your Gmail or poll airlines on a schedule; you feed it files, and nothing happens without you.
+All the data imports are manual by design: you feed it files, and nothing happens without you.
+The app does not connect to your Gmail or poll airlines on a schedule.

 ## License